Cluj Napoca

 Internal and external links

 If you land in Bucharest and want to get to Cluj-Napoca by car, the recommended routes are: Bucharest – Brașov – Sighișoara – TârguMureș – Cluj (E60) or Bucharest – Pitești – Râmnicu Vâlcea – Sibiu – Alba-Iulia – Turda – Cluj (E81).
+We would suggest using Waze or Google Maps in order to get real time data.

 There is also the option of traveling by train, from Cluj-Napoca there are daily trips that connect the city to Bistrița, Bucharest, Gura Humorului, Iași, Oradea, Satu Mare, Sighetu Marmației, Suceava, Timișoara and other cities in Romania.

-If you prefer a faster option than the train, you can choose the minibus / bus.
+If you prefer a faster option than the train, you can choose the minibus/bus.
 The bus station is located on 3-5 Giordano Bruno Street and there are numerous routes to: Alba-Iulia, Arad, Baia Mare, Bistrița, Brașov, Bucharest, Câmpeni, Horezu, Hunedoara, Iași, Oradea, Mangalia, Piatra Neamț, Reghin, Satu Mare, Sebeș, Sibiu, Sighetu Marmației, Târgu-Lăpuș, Târgu-Mureș, Vatra Dornei.

-Festivals and other attractions in Cluj-Napoca
+Music Festivals and other activities in Cluj-Napoca

 • Untold – the largest music festival in Romania.
 It usually takes place at the beginning of August.